-Founding a business in Amsterdam
+Launching a business in the Amsterdam Area

 Step 1: Find out if you’re legally entitled to start a business in the Netherlands

-EU/EEA nationals: If you’re a national of one of the EU member states, the EEA (European Economic Area) or a Swiss citizen, you are free to live and work on a self-employed basis in the Netherlands, i.e. to start a business.
+- EU/EEA nationals: If you’re a national of one of the EU member states, the EEA (European Economic Area) or a Swiss citizen, you are free to live and work on a self-employed basis in the Netherlands, i.e. to start a business.

 Step 2: Choose a business name and refine your business plan

 One of the first decisions to make as a business owner is how the company should be structured.
 The legal form depends on such issues as whether the business is operated by one or several owners, whether there will be financial partners and so on.
 Those that are self-employed without staff – freelancers or ZZP-ers – are a one-person business, also known as a sole trader or eenmanszaak.
 Consult our Guide to Going Freelance in Amsterdam.

 Step 6: Register your company